vmware/container-service-extension/docs/cse3_0/CLUSTER_MANAGEMENT.md

 <a name="expose_cluster"></a>
 ## Creating clusters in Organizations with routed OrgVDC networks

 Traditionally, CSE requires a directly connected OrgVDC network for K8s cluster deployment.
-This is to make sure that the cluster vms can access internet, and are assigned routable IP(s) from the static IP pool of the network.
-However, with NSX-T directly connected OrgVDC networks can't be created anymore.
-As an alternative, routed OrgVDC networks can be used to deploy K8s cluster.
-In order to grant internet access to the cluster vms, SNAT rules should be created on the edge gateway that is powering the OrgVDC network.
+This is to make sure that the cluster VMs are reachable from outside the scope of the OrgVDC network.
+With NSX-T, directly connected OrgVDC networks are not offered and routed OrgVDC networks are used to deploy K8s clusters.
+In order to grant internet access to the cluster VMs on routed OrgVDC networks of NSX-T, and maintain accessibility to the clusters, CSE 3.1 offers the following solution,
-The vms however will be assigned IP(s) from the private pool of IPs of the edge gateway, and these IPs are typically not routable from beyond the scope of the edge gateway.
-This in effect will hide the K8s cluster from external networks and any application running on these K8s clusters won't be accessible from outside world.
-To solve this issue, a DNAT rule can be created on the edge gateway to `expose` the cluster However this approach has it demerits, viz.
-1. The DNAT rule has to be created manually for every cluster.
-2. The external IP of the DNAT rule can be used to reach the cluster, however the kube api server will reject all incoming requests, unless `--insecure-skip-tls-verify`is specified by kubectl.
-And this can be a serious secutiry concern for a lot of K8s cluster administrator.

-CSE 3.1 solves both these problems by automating the process of `expose`-ing the K8s cluster.
-A new field has been introduced in the cluster specification yaml viz. `expose`. which can be found under the `spec` section.
-If this field is set to `True`, then during cluster creation, CSE will automatically take an available external IP from the edge gateway and create a DNAT rule to map the external IP onto the control plane IP of the K8s cluster.
-Additionally, the external IP will be added to the certificate data of the K8s cluster's `kubeconfig` file, thereby ensuring that communication from kubectl doesn't need to specify the `--insecure-skip-tls-verify` flag.

-It should be noted that the cluster can be exposed only when it is being created.
-If the `expose` field is set to `True` at a later point in time and applied via `vcd cse cluster apply`, CSE server will simply ignore the request.
+User can choose to `expose` their K8s cluster during the first `vcd cse cluster apply` command by sepcifying the following `expose : True` under `spec` section in the cluster specification file.
+It should be noted that any attempt to expose the cluster after it has been created will be ignored by CSE.
 If ever there is need to de-`expose` a cluster, it can be achieved by setting the value of `expose` field to `False` and applying it on the cluster via `vcd cse cluster apply`.
 Once a cluster has been exposed, the `status` section of the cluster would show a new field viz. `exposed`, which would be set to `True`.
 The value for the `exposed` field would be `False` for clusters that are not exposed.
 An exposed cluster if ever de-exposed can't be re-exposed.
 Users deploying clusters must have the following rights, if they want to leverage the `expose` functionality.

 * Gateway View
 * NAT View Only
 * NAT Configure

 If even one of these rights are missing, CSE will ignore the request to expose the K8s cluster.
-When the K8s cluster is deleted, CSE will automatically delete the associated DNAT rule and as a result the external IP would become availble on the edge gateway.